LegoKeoni/expluceplayer/content/post/audio/appearances-on-other-shows/ury-on-fm-the-turn-on.md

 author = "Keoni D'Souza"
-title = "URY on FM: The Turn-on" date = "2021-09-01" description = "I wormed my way into the URY on FM celebrations!" categories = ["audio"] series = ["Appearance on Other Shows"] tags = [
+title = "URY on FM: The Turn-on" date = "2021-09-01" description = "I join Station Manager Alice in the second half of the FM Turn-on show and she tries to keep me in check." categories = ["audio"] series = ["Appearance on Other Shows"] tags = [